 As COVID-19 restrictions continue and the UK economy faces a period of uncertainty, a spike in customer engagement is likely.
 What are the options for managing volumes?

-Demand for collections services are increasing and customers are looking for flexible and sustainable options to manage their arrears as job uncertainty continues.
-Many families are experiencing income instability as business closures and curfews affect their working hours.
+Demand for debt management services are increasing and customers are looking for flexible and sustainable options to manage their arrears as job uncertainty continues.
+Many families are experiencing income instability as business closures, furlough and lockdowns affect their working hours.

 - Recruit.
 Grow your department’s personnel now before you become overextended and customer support levels suffer.
 This is an expensive option and one that takes time and resources.
 In the worst-case scenario, it may be that the time for this option is already past.
 Good quality collections advisors may be hard to acquire and train in time.
 In the longer term, you may be left with additional capacity you no longer require, having invested training and resources for the expanded workforce.

 - Outsource.
 Outsourcing makes sense if you want to avoid the costs of recruiting extra staff yourself.
-However, outsourcing means losing control of how your customers in arrears are managed and leaving your reputation in the hands of a third party.
+However, outsourcing means losing some control over how your customers are managed and leaving your reputation in the hands of a third party.
 Although convenient, outsourcing can be expensive and may increase the cost to collect ratio.
 Depending on the nature of any economic downturn, it is possible that DCAs may find themselves stretched to capacity, making quality agency services harder to come by.